lama17/vibe-rater/README.md

 https://angular.io/api/common/NgForOf<br>
 https://stackoverflow.com/questions/5467129/sort-javascript-object-by-key<br>

 4. What classmates or other individuals did you consult as part of this assignment?
-What did you discuss?
+What did you discuss?<br>
 N/A

-5. Is there anything special we need to know in order to run your code?
+5. Is there anything special we need to know in order to run your code?<br>
 Similarly to A3, a Spotify access token is needed to run our application!